Skip to main content

 • Breast Cancer Targets

 The software determines the amount of time each sample will take during individual movements of the robot and the composite time for all samples to be assayed.
 Testing of the schedule begins with running the schedules for individual instruments, followed by testing of all instruments without reagents, and finally, testing of all instruments with water.
 Next, an experiment is run using all instruments and robotics integrated by the schedule with experimental controls.
-After the biological procedure and the instrumentation are validated, the assay is ready for compound screening.
+The assay is ready for compound screening after the biological procedure and the instrumentation are validated.
 The growing library available for screening includes over 160,000 compounds.

 HTS can generate a large number of data, and our specialized HTS informatics staff can assist with custom-made software to help assimilate, analyze, and reduce data to appropriate specifications for hit picking, follow-up analyses, and hit validation.